-The European Huntington’s Disease Network (EHDN) in collaboration with the International Parkinson and Movement Disorder Society- European Section (MDS-ES) is launching a joint Fellowship Exchange Program in Huntington’s disease (HD-FEP) offering nine fellowships in 2017.
-The program’s main objectives are to motivate and facilitate training as well as share knowledge and experience in the HD field to improve patient care.
-It is also intended to help establish channels of communication and collaboration between institutions involved in HD.
+The European Huntington’s Disease Network (EHDN) in collaboration with the International Parkinson and Movement Disorder Society- European Section (MDS-ES) is launching a joint Fellowship Exchange Program in Huntington’s disease (HD-FEP) offering six fellowships in 2019.

 Young neurologists, psychiatrists, psychologists, physiotherapists, and clinical geneticists working in Huntington’s disease clinical practice and research are invited to apply for the HD-FEP.